UK's FTSE falls as Tesco tumbles

 Some traders remained optimistic that the FTSE 100 would gradually rise towards the end of the year to challenge 7,000 points, which would mark a record high.

-“I would be simply amazed if the FTSE failed to test 7,000 points,” said InterTrader chief market strategist Steve Ruffley.
-(1 US dollar = 0.6122 British pound) (Editing by Sonya Hepinstall)
+“I would be simply amazed if the FTSE failed to test 7,000 points,” said InterTrader chief market strategist Steve Ruffley. (editing by John Stonestreet)